Christian Blind Mission

 About Christian Blind Mission:

-Christian Blind Mission International is a big charity, with $13m in donations and $9m in donated goods-in-kind in F2015.
-Its administrative costs are 6% of revenues and its fundraising costs are 20% of donations, falling within a reasonable range. cbm has funding reserves of $11m, of which $2m is donor-endowed.
-This results in a program cost coverage ratio of 60% excluding donor-endowed funds, meaning that cbm can cover 7 months of its annual program costs.
+Christian Blind Mission International is a big-cap charity, with $12.3m in donations and $7.9m in donated goods-in-kind in F2016.
+Its administrative costs are 8% of revenues and its fundraising costs are 25% of donations.
+For every dollar donated, 67 cents go towards cbm’s programs, falling within Ci’s reasonable range. cbm has funding reserves of $9.7m, of which $2.3m is donor-endowed.
+This results in a program cost coverage ratio of 47%, excluding donor-endowed funds.
+This means that cbm can only cover less than 5 months of its annual program costs, showing a need for funding.

 This charity report is an update that is being reviewed by Christian Blind Mission International.
 Changes and edits may be forthcoming.